11 Healing Teas from Eleven Common Herbs and Spices

 • Natural diuretic assists in the maintenance of kidney health

-Apart from the numerous benefits from Lemongrass tea, its leaves contain natural citronella oil which is a proven mosquito repellent.
+Apart from the numerous benefits obtained from Lemongrass tea, its leaves contain natural citronella oil which is a proven mosquito repellent.
 The extracted oil is also used in toiletries and perfumes.